bluekvirus/Stage-devtools/README.md

 5. MongoDB v2.6.3+ [optional]
 6. git v1.8+ [optional]

-We have prepared a (development environment guide)[ENV.md] for you, please consult it before continue.
+We have prepared a <a href="ENV.md">development environment guide</a> for you, please consult it before continue.

 Install
 -------